Arena-Rosnav/task-generator/README.md

 ### Manual Task

-Manual task mode is the same as the random task beside that a goal can be set manually via the rviz 2D goal button.
+Manual task mode is the same as the random task except that a goal must be set manually via the rviz *2D Nav Goal* button.

 > TODO IMAGE